gertler/1kbwc/README.md

 ## Things I have learned:

+* In order to update the Swift version, you need to update the Dockerfile as well as the Package.swift to keep both aligned
 * nginx config MUST be copied to /etc/nginx/templates/default.conf.template
   * Note: using a template makes this write to /etc/nginx/conf.d/default.conf
   * /etc/nginx/conf.d/default.conf is included by the /etc/nginx/nginx.conf